 The process of rating articles together is, itself, illuminating and inspiring.
 It shows that committed, thoughtful people of different political views can discuss facts, express their viewpoints, listen to each other, and come to agreements around two questions: how reliable and how biased is this piece of content?
 They can come to this agreement even if the underlying political issue is polarizing or emotional.

 Your critique implies that we should not include conservatives because they are just “wrong” and therefore incapable of dispassionate analysis and truth-seeking.
 We believe the “we’re right, you’re wrong, so we’ll shut you out” approach to politics contributes to our country’s crisis of polarization.
 Therefore, our very process eschews the notion that only one side is right all the time and purposely includes people with different viewpoints.
 We are committed to diversity across many personal dimensions.

 Our news literacy curriculum allows students to rate articles themselves.
 Many educators find that their left, right, and center students can engage around political articles just like our analysts do.
 Seeing students share healthy, thoughtful debate about the meaning of an article creates hope for our country’s future.

-Once you have had a chance to review the Interactive Media Bias Chart and our SUMMA Materials, I request that you post an update or subsequent blog that notifies your readers that we do have these resources available and that they can evaluate my ability to teach news literacy for themselves by watching the free Infobase webinar series.
+Once you have had a chance to review the Interactive Media Bias Chart and our Media Literacy materials, I request that you post an update or subsequent blog that notifies your readers that we do have these resources available and that they can evaluate my ability to teach news literacy for themselves by watching the free Infobase webinar series.

 I invite you to do so because the last paragraph of your post implies that we do not recognize that “we must view each story within the greater media ecosystem.”
 We do, and our interactive chart shows that.
 Your post also implies that we are suggesting that information literacy be taught with only a meme.
 We do not suggest this, and the existence of our news literacy program contradicts such a claim.
 I believe a follow-up post would provide completeness and fairness to your blog readers.